s27288-pj/Weather-App/README.md

 ## Features

-- **Current Weather:** Get the latest information about the weather, including temperature, humidity, and wind speed.
+- **Current Weather:** Get the latest information about the weather, including temperature, humidity, and wind speed et cetera.
+- **Hourly Forecast:** View the weather forecast for the upcoming hours.
+- **Daily Forecast:** Plan ahead with a detailed daily weather forecast.
 - **Location-based:** Enter the name of your city or any location to get accurate weather data.
+- **Interactive Map:** Explore an interactive map with three modes - temperature, precipitation, and wind.
 - **Responsive Design:** The app is designed to work seamlessly on both desktop and mobile devices.

 ## How to Use

 1. Open the [Weather Web App](https://s27288-pj.github.io/Weather-App/).
-2. Enter the name of your city or the location you want to check the weather for.
+2. Enter the name of your city or any location you want to check the weather for.
-3. Click the "Get Weather" button to retrieve real-time weather information.
+3. Click the "Search" button or choose from selection list to retrieve real-time weather information.

 ## Technologies Used